rajinder-yadav/dm-css/README.md

 The Style-Notation read from left to right adds the following CSS styles.

-1. Center text.
+1. Center text (text transform).
 1. Text transform uppercase.
 1. Draw a border 1px wide.
 1. Set border line style to dashed (default is solid).
-1. Set "**\<div\>**" element to take up 20% of the available width.
+1. Set "__\<div\>__" element to take up 20% of available width.

-As you can see the Style-Notation are powerful and can be combined together to increase productivity.
+Notice how the Style-Notation are powerful and can be combined together to increase productivity.
+Also context switching from HTLM/JSX code to a style sheet is reduced for all core CSS styles.

 ## Setup